zazikant/GEMINI-RAG-Serper-Bright-Data-scraping/README.md

-This is the foundation files of scraping data with google search, web scraping and inferencing with LLM
+This are the foundation files of scraping data with google search, web scraping and inferencing with LLM